Indicator Methodology and Assurance Service

 - confirms that indicators support government policy

-- ensures sufficient information is provided to potential users to implement the indicator appropriately
+- ensures correct information is provided so users can use an indicator

-- provides assurance to the users that the indicator is not likely to change over time without due consideration
+- provides assurance to the users that the indicator is unlikely to change without due consideration

-- supports the development of indicators with the view of inclusion in a National Library of Quality Assured Indicators
+- supports the development of indicators, with the view of inclusion in the National Indicator Library

 How the process works